Palace of Mafra and Sanctuary of Bom Jesus in Braga are already World Heritage of Unesco

-Mafra Palace and Bom Jesus Sanctuary in Braga are already Unesco’s heritage, it was in Baku in Azerbaijan at the 43rd Session of the Heritage Committee, United Nations Educational, Scientific and Cultural Organization (UNESCO), which Portugal was able to bring together two more important monuments to the list of the 15 that already had, happening now to have 17 monuments World Heritage of the Unesco.
+Palace of Mafra and Sanctuary of Bom Jesus in Braga are already world heritage of Unesco, it was in Baku in Azerbaijan at the 43rd Session of the Heritage Committee, United Nations Educational, Scientific and Cultural Organization (UNESCO), which Portugal was able to bring together two more important monuments to the list of the 15 that already had, happening now to have 17 monuments World Heritage of the Unesco.

 National Palace of Mafra